 Students must purchase separately, any other required reading is provided with course access.
 If you would like to borrow these books please email us at ccef [at] equip.org.my to check availability.

-- The Heart of the Servant Leader by C. John Miller
+The Heart of a Servant Leader by C. John Miller

 * Not all subject are available every term.
 Please visit here for to view upcoming courses.